Twinklebear/LPCGame/README.md

 	- Can use MouseMotion() to check if there was mouse motion and GetMotion to get the motion event.
 	- Can use MouseDown(int button) to check if a mouse button is being pressed
 	- Mouse events are unset each time PollEvent is called to prevent reading the same event multiple times, since we only want to read each click once, and mouse motion will continously register a fresh event each frame

-## Some stress test results [30.7.2012]
-Not very impressive, 12k tiles at about 60% CPU usage on my laptop with a Intel Core 2 Duo @ 2.4GHz and ATI Mobility Radeon HD 3870 X2